 “Come on,” I said.
 “Just one more.”
 Why?
 I hadn’t even liked the first one that much, but I felt the tug inside me.
 He tapped out the cigarette in a way that I would have to be the one to pluck it myself, and I smiled as I placed it in my mouth, and I felt the cinch of the white paper against my lip.
 I remember this, I thought, as I took the smoke down into my lungs and released it again, which always felt like a flirtation with the dark side, a do-si-do with the devil.
 I thought about the way, whenever I bought a new pack, I flipped over one cigarette.
 The lucky.
-Who started this?
+Where did that ritual start?
 What was the point?
 I think the idea was that a cute boy might pluck that cigarette — and then, and then …

 “You have to promise me you’re not gonna start smoking after this,” my friend said.